joellord/handson-tekton/README.md

         - third-task
 ```

-If you apply this new pipeline and run it with the Tekton CLI tool, you should see the logs from each task and you should see them in order.
-If you've installed the Tekton VS Code extension by Red Hat, you will also be able to see a preview of your pipeline and see the order in which each of the steps are happing.
+If you apply this new Pipeline and run it with the Tekton CLI tool, you should see the logs from each Task, and you should see them in order.
+If you've installed the Tekton VS Code extension by Red Hat, you will also be able to see a preview of your Pipeline and see the order in which each of the steps is happing.

 # Resources
 The last object that will be demonstrated in this lab is `PipelineResources`.
 When you create pipelines, you will want to make them as generic as you can.
-This way, your pipelines can be re-used across various projects.
-In the previous examples, we used pipelines that didn't really do anything interesting.
-Typically, you will want to have some sort of input on which you will want to perform your tasks.
-Typically, this would be a git repository.
-At the end of your pipeline, you will also typically want some sort of output.
+This way, your pipelines can be reused across various projects.
+In the previous examples, we used pipelines that didn't do anything interesting.
+Typically, you will want to have some input on which you will want to perform your tasks.
+Usually, this would be a git repository.
+At the end of your Pipeline, you will also typically want some sort of output.
 Something like an image.
 This is where PipelineResources will come into play.

-In this next example, you will create a pipeline that will take any git repository as a PipelineResource and then count the number of files in it.
+In this next example, you will create a pipeline that will take any git repository as a PipelineResource and then count the number of files.

 First, you can start by creating a task.
-This task will be similar to the ones you've created earlier but will also have an input resource.
+This Task will be similar to the ones you've created earlier but will also have an input resource.

 ```yaml
 apiVersion: tekton.dev/v1beta1